edu-python-course/django-template/.github/pull_request_template.md

 ## Checklist before requesting a review

+- [ ] I have provided this PR a descriptive name
+- [ ] I have added brief description to this PR
 - [ ] I have performed a self-review of my code
 - [ ] I have check it is running in the development environment